PascalSCoder/MinishellTestScript/README.md

 **Configuration**
 - You can change the config variables at the top, to easily adapt to your needs
-- Add testcases to your testcases file
+- Add testcases to the files in cases dir

 **How it works**
 - The script runs every line in cases.txt with both minishell and bash, compares the output and returns OK/KO depending on whether they are **exactly** equal.

+**Runtime options**
+- ./test to run with default cases file
+- ./test [path] to run with specified file